mfhens/inactu/ai-driven-developmet/devtalk.md

 # Q\&A

-* Real-world experiences?
+- Real-world experiences?
-* Surprises with Copilot?
+- Surprises with Copilot?
-* Fears?
+- Fears?
 Optimism?
-* Let's discuss!

 ---